e-gov/TARA-Login/README.md

 ./mvnw clean package
 ```

-You can find the compiled WAR archive in the target/ directory.
+You can find the compiled JAR file with embedded Tomcat in the target/ directory.

 ### Building Docker image